BucknellMARC/MicroMouse-Sim/README.md

 void mm_set_wall(MazeMap* mazeMap, BOOL state, Point pos, Direction direction);
 ```

-These are the main functions of the class, basically lets you get or set the state of walls at a particular place and direction.
-This deals with the challenge of handling differentiation between vertical, horizontal walls, and how direction affects the array position.
+These funcitondeal with the challenge of handling differentiation between vertical, horizontal walls, and how direction affects the array position.
 The idea is that the robot drives along, it can check the status of the walls by looking left, right, and forward.
 These functions will get the proper location in the array, making the check an easy one-liner.

 Graphics
 --------